nalapatt/HangoutpointProject/README.md

 this will build and push the image into docker hub

-# 2nd scenario using maven to build , then jenkins, ansible and docker to create an image and push into dockerhub
+# 2nd scenario using maven to build , then jenkins and docker to create an image and push into dockerhub and
+# run an ansible playbook to create a container in the slave nodes, also remove the container after it has been deployed

 # create 2 ec2 instances, master and slave
 create 2 ubuntu 18.04 instances in aws, make sure port 8080 is exposed in the master